mjriella/RA-EE/README.md

 Tutorials/validation cases for each chapter have been provided.
 Please note that at the moment the v2f model does not work.
 It was ported from a different version of OpenFOAM - if i get round to it I will fix it.

-The coupled solver requires a 7x7 block therefore some the VectorN for size 7 needs to be defined.
+The coupled solver requires a 7x7 block therefore the VectorN for size 7 needs to be defined.
 Copy and paste the src inside forCompiliationCoupled into the root of your foam-extend-4.0 and recompile.
 There is definitely a more intelligent way of doing this but needs must.

 # References
 Riella, M. (2019).